lamacoding/aneta4config/README.md

 <b>Calibrate dimensional accuracy:</b>

-Usually the Anet A4 has a proportional error, so the error depends on the part size.
+Usually the Anet A4 has a proportional error (this method <b>only</b> helps against proportional errors!
+If you have an absolute error, this will not help you.), so the error depends on the part size.
 E.g. I had a 40mm part which was 41.2mm and a 20mm part that was about 20.6mm.
-So there was a error of 3% (which is a lot when you need technical parts).
+So there was an error of 3% (which is a lot when you need technical parts).
 This can be solved easily!
 You can do it in 2 ways:
   - Change the value for arm-length (DELTA_DIAGONAL_ROD) in the firmware <b>or</b>